Biology (BIOL)

 BIOL 409 SENIOR BIOLOGY RESEARCH1-3 Credits

-Original investigation in biology under a faculty member's supervision and guidance.
+Original investigation in biology under a biology faculty member's supervision and guidance.
 A public presentation of results will occur.
-May be repeated up to four times, for no more than 6 credits total.

 Add Consent: Instructor Consent